I just got back from Spain with my parents. The vacation was nothing short of amazing. Read on to find out what we did!

 Our families met up after breakfast to pay respects to Chi-Ming at the cemetery where he was buried.
 One thing I noticed is that Shu-Ying had already reserved a spot for herself next to him.
 Well, that's just depressing.
 I'd rather not see my name on a gravestone as long as I'm alive, but to each their own.

 The three buses that passed us were all full.
 Dad went back to the store for a refund and was told they couldn't issue one.
 Funnily enough, the next bus had vacant seats.
-The tour was fun and informative; I reckon it's a good thing we didn't get the refund.
+The tour was fun and informative; it's probably a good thing we didn't get the refund.
 The plan was to have lunch at one of the stops, but nothing there looked appetizing.
 We didn't actually have anything to eat until the late afternoon!

 The morning began with a tour of Toledo, an old town about 45 miles south of Madrid.
 The culture was well-preserved - it was like a step back in time.
-The five-hour tour was lots of fun despite the heat.
+The five-hour tour was lots of fun despite the warm weather.
 I also chatted with a German girl who kept checking me out.
 I'm such a flirt. ^_^

 On the whole, Toledo was my favorite part of the trip.
 Mom had hoped to spend more time in Toledo and even take the train to Seville, but neither was possible due to time constraints.
 Oh well, they're something to consider for a future trip to Spain.